microsoft/vscode-loc/README.md

 # Visual Studio Code Language Packs

-This repository contains all of the localized Language Pack extensions for Visual Studio Code.
+This repository contains files to build localized Language Pack extensions for Visual Studio Code.
 A Language Pack contains the localized string resources for a particular language.

-Localized resource files are managed in [Microsoft Localization Community Platform (MLCP)](https://envelope-community.azurewebsites.net/).
+Localized resource files are managed and edited in Microsoft Localization Community.
+Files will be exported to this repository when prepare the publishing of language pack.

+Language pack extensions are published to the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/search?target=VSCode&category=Language%20Packs&sortBy=Installs)

-There are 13 "Core" languages for Visual Studio Code and, currently, 3 additional community driven languages:
+There are 13 "Core" languages for Visual Studio Code.
+Previous 3 additional community driven languages are putting on hold while we are looking for the way how community can contribute.

 |Language|Visual Studio Code Language ID|MLCP Language Code|Type|
 |--------|--------|--------|--------|